Presale listings policy

 The handling time specified in your listing should reflect the time from the end of the listing until the item is shipped to the buyer.
 Be sure to specify the correct handling time in your listing.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.

 Alice sells video games.
 She will receive a shipment of a new, very desirable video game from the publisher within 39 days.
 She starts a 10-day auction on eBay.
 Her listing clearly states that these games are offered as presale items, and that she will ship them to buyers within 30 days from the date the listing ends.
 Alice's handling time states 20 business days, since that is the time from the end of the listing to when the item is shipped.
 Alice's listing complies with this policy.

 Albert, Alice's competitor, also sells video games.
 He will also receive his shipment from the publisher within 39 days.
 Albert starts an auction that's almost identical to Alice's, except he chooses a 5-day format.
 Albert is violating this policy because he won't be able to ship the item within 30 days from the date the listing ends.

-Magazine subscriptions (which are considered presale items) aren't allowed to be sold on eBay because the first issue generally can't be delivered within 30 days of the purchase date due to the publisher's processing time.
+Magazine subscriptions (which are considered presale items) aren't allowed to be listed on eBay.
+Due to publisher processing times, the first issue generally can't be delivered within 30 days of the purchase date.

 Promotional items and events

-For promotional items and events, eBay, at its discretion, may approve a manufacturer like the game publisher mentioned in the examples above to sell items outside of the 30-day presale guidelines—as long as the manufacturer supplies the items.
-These exceptions will be made only for certain promotions and must be approved by eBay before listing the items.
+For promotional items and events, we, at our discretion, may approve a manufacturer like the game publisher mentioned in the examples above to sell items outside of the 30-day presale guidelines—as long as the manufacturer supplies the items.
+Exceptions are made only for certain promotions and must be approved by us before an item may be listed.